 Then there is a whole book explicitly written as a rejection, called “Sex at Dusk”.
-During dusk one can often not see clearly, and with this book some things seem a bit unclear, too.
+At dusk, one can often not see clearly, and with this book, some things seem a bit unclear, too.
 It is self-published and was written by an otherwise unknown author named Lynn Saxon.
 It seems strange to me then, that only a week after the release, two university professors, Marnia Robinson and David P. Barash, (one of the world’s leading experts on monogamy and polygamy among animals) had already published reviews of it, praising it for its scientific accuracy.

 Bonobos and primitive humans?
 What Sex at Dawn is really about

 Even without any study of the history of humans and other primates, a look at today’s societies all over the world tells you: monogamy does not work.
 Even R. M. Ellsworth in his critical article about Sex at Dawn concedes monogamy to be problematic in modern societies.

 To which I would add that monogamy was always problematic.
 Otherwise, it would not be represented in so many historical records and so many works of world literature as a problem.
 There would also be no need for severe penalties for adultery and people would not constantly commit adultery in huge numbers if monogamy really was so natural to us.